ahmedkaludi/easy-table-of-contents/README.txt

 * The widget auto highlights the sections currently visible on the page.
 The highlight color is configurable.
 * Developer friendly with many action hooks and filters available.
 More can be added by request on [Github](https://github.com/shazahm1/Easy-Table-of-Contents).
 Pull requests are welcomed.

+**[JOIN CHAT GROUP COMMUNITY](https://t.me/+XADGN24lHNk0YjE1/)**: Purpose of this group is to get proper suggestions and feedback from plugin users and the community so that we can make the plugin even better.

 = Live Examples =

 Here are links to documentation pages for several of the premium templates for the [Connections Business Directory plugin](https://wordpress.org/plugins/connections/) which utilize the widget included with this plugin: